joelkoz/NodeMDA/README.md

 * __*preserve*__ NodeMDA will not overwrite a preexisting file with the same name (usually created by a previous run of NodeMDA).

+* __*preserve!*__ Adding the exclamation point to the end of preserve ensures the file is preserved, even if the "force overwrite" option has been specified.

 * __*aggregate*__ The template output for each class will be gathered and placed in a single file of the specified name.